nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **Note:** Leena only has 2 actions available to her before the Battle Cutscene.

   * Leena (Target Solt) - 3 / 3 (Pray one hits) - Magma Bomb
-  * Solt and Peppor will die their comedy skit (Do a won with Leena after if this doesn't hit)
+  * Solt and Peppor will die their comedy skit (Do a one with Leena after if the 3's don't hit)
   * Poshul (Target Solt) - 1 / 2 / 3
   * Optional Turn: Leena (Target Solt) - 2 / 2 - Magma Bomb
   * Serge - (Target Solt) - 2 / 2 / 2 (Solt should die) - Fireball Peppor
   * Leena and Poshul - empty their Stamina to refill Serge's Stamina
-  * Serge (Target Peppor) - 2 / 2 / 2 - Fireball if he refuses to diea
+  * Serge (Target Peppor) - 2 / 2 / 2 - Fireball if he refuses to die
   * **SPLIT AFTER THE WIN MENU**

 Drops: